Aravindh1895/Customer_Conversion_prediction/README.md

 - Prev_outcome: Outcome of the previous marketing campaign

 ## Target variable:
--y : has the client bought the product or not? denoted by yes or no
+- y : has the client bought the product or not? denoted by yes or no

 ## Nature of the dataset:
 The dataset is imbalanced, and to address this issue, the SMOTE-NN (Synthetic Minority Over-sampling Technique for Nominal and Numeric) method was used to balance the dataset.